Large deviations principle for sub-Riemannian random walks: Large deviations

 where equality holds if and only if $ | c_\gamma \left( t \right)|_{\mathcal{H}}$ is constant for all $t\in[0,1]$.
 The result follows since any horizontal curve is an absolutely continuous reparametrization of an arc length-parameterized horizontal path \cite[Lemma 3.71]{AgrachevBarilariBoscainBook2019} and $\ell(\gamma)$ is invariant under absolutely continuous reparameterizations \cite[Lemma 3.70]{AgrachevBarilariBoscainBook2019}. \end{proof}

-Thus, we can conclude that the (nontrivial) minimizer of $J_\mathcal{N}(x)$ is indeed a minimizer of $d_{cc}(x)$.
-As a nice consequence we have the following LDP for the normal sampling random walk on step two Carnot group $G$. \begin{corollary} Suppose $G$ is step two and $X_n$ are i.i.d.~$\mathcal{N}(0, Id_{d_{1}})$ random variables on $\h$.
-Then Theorem~\ref{t.main} holds for the associated random walk with the rate function
+Thus, we can conclude that the minimizer of $J_\mathcal{N}(x)$ (which neccesarily satisfies $|J_\mathcal{N}(x)| <\infty$) is indeed a minimizer of $d_{cc}(x)$.
+As a nice consequence we obtain Corollary \ref{c.3.13}, a precise LDP for the normal sampling random walk, in terms of the sub-Riemannian metric.